pythonkenyard/overeddit/README.md

 ## Future additions
 option to delete comments
-option to overwrite then delete comments.
+option to both overwrite then delete comments.
+(I have seen previous addons do this)
 Note: This was a quick 1-2hr script from my part. there is not much documentation and formatting probably isnt great, but it gets the job done.
+Potential other options for ease of use: make a one click exe which can be run with login prompt and get token automatically.
+Currently beyond the scope of project but if there is demand I could look into this.

 ## Background
 in May 2023 Reddit announced changes to its policies which will force out any 3rd party apps.